Sheba Medical Center: Controversy

-On 12 June 2008 at 11 a.m., Sheba Medical Centre discharged Omar Abu Jariban, despite still needing medical attention and being in a confused state, and handed him over to the police.
+On 12 June 2008 at 11 a.m., Sheba Medical Centre discharged patient Omar Abu Jariban, despite the patient still needing medical attention and being in a confused state, and handed him over to the police.
 Two days later, he was found dead by the side of Route 443, barefoot, still wearing a hospital gown, a catheter and a diaper.
 Abu Jariban, a Palestinian from Gaza, had allegedly stolen a car and was seriously injured in an accident on 28 May 2008.
 He was treated at Sheba Medical Centre, but discharged in very poor condition to the police.
 They first took him to Rehovot police station, but then dumped him by the side of a highway, barefoot and without food or water.
 He died from dehydration.
 After his body was identified, the police and hospital staff blamed each other for his death.
 In 2012, two Israeli police officers involved were convicted of negligent homicide and were sentenced to two and a half years in prison.
 Damages were paid to the family of the victim in the name of the police and the hospital.

-In 2014, during the attack of the Israeli Army on the Gaza Strip (2014 Israel–Gaza conflict), a Palestinian nurse of the clinic posted on Facebook that “the Israel Defense Forces are war criminals, only killing innocent people, and the state is claiming [it is done] 'by mistake and we are investigating the incident.'”
+In 2014, during 2014 Israel–Gaza conflict, a Palestinian nurse of the clinic posted on Facebook that “the Israel Defense Forces are war criminals, only killing innocent people, and the state is claiming [it is done] 'by mistake and we are investigating the incident.'”
 Hospital director Zeev Rotstein suspended the nurse for two weeks, writing that the nurse's statement constituted a “disciplinary offense”.
 In accordance with a labour court rule, the hospital revoked the suspension, while the nurse dropped the request for an injunction against the suspension and apologized in writing to the hospital management for the post on his Facebook page.

 In 2020, Mustafa Younis, an Israeli Arab, came to the clinic for a psychiatric examination.
 Inside the hospital, he threatened two people with a knife, but hurt nobody.
 Hospital security guards followed him and forcibly removed him from his car as he was about to leave.
 Younis stabbed one guard in the head, injuring him lightly.
 The guards disarmed and incapacitated him on the ground, then proceeded to shoot him five or six times and killed him.
 Only after several protests, the police opened an investigation into the killing.